SudoMaker/TinyVGM-JS/README.md

 - **loopCount**: Optional.
 How many times to loop the playback.
 Set `Infinity` to loop indefinitely.
 - **skipUnknownCommand**: Optional.
 Whether to skip unknown commands during parsing.
+- **onLoop**: Optional.
+Function to be called when a loop point is reached, with the remaining loop count as a parameter.

 #### Note: